ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 value).
 This unfortunately complicates design as a Verifier may need multiple parsers for matching policies.

-# Endorsing Evidence Provenance
+# Endorsing Verification Keys

+Attesting Environments have cryptographic keys that authenticate the Evidence that they produce.

+Typically,
-A Verifier receives Evidence from an Attester that must be considered untrusted until verified through cryptography.
-Typically, the bottom-most Attesting Environment in an Attester will sign claims about one or more Target Environments (see also the DICE example at the end of {conceptual}) with a private key that the Attesting Environment possesses and the Verifier will verify the resulting Evidence with a public key it possesses, called a verification key below.
+the bottom-most Attesting Environment in an Attester will sign claims about one or more Target Environments (see also the DICE example at the end of {{conceptual}}) with a private key that the Attesting Environment possesses, and the Verifier will verify the resulting Evidence with a public key it possesses, called a verification key below.
 While this is typical, cryptography other than public key may also be used.

+Endorsing the linkage between such verification keys and their associated Attesting Environments is crucial to the verification process.

-Since it is not possible to establish trust in an Attester without cryptography, the Verifier must have access to a verification key for each Attester.
+The Verifier must have access to a verification key for each Attester.
 Such a key could be provisioned directly in the Verifier, though for scalability the Verifier typically is provisioned with a trusted root CA certificate such that an Endorsement from an Endorser includes the Attester's verification key material